Gabdrd14/Video_detector/README.md

   and smile like no one

-  swipe with your finger and get a state
+  swipe with your finger and get a state change